 \paragraph{Implementation Details}

 We employ Gemma 2B, LLaMA-2 7B, and LLaMA-2 13B as the backbone models.
 The effectiveness of LoSiA is evaluated against parameter-efficient fine-tuning (PEFT) baselines, namely LoRA, DoRA, PiSSA, and GaLore.
-For control of consistency in memory consumption, the rank \(r \) of LoRA, DoRA, and PiSSA is set to 64.
-For GaLore, the gradient projection rank \(R\) is set to 512 with the full projection strategy.
+For control of consistency in memory consumption, the rank \(r \) of LoRA, DoRA, and PiSSA is set to $64$.
+For GaLore, the gradient projection rank \(R\) is set to $512$ with the full projection strategy.
 In the case of LoSiA, the rank factor $p$ is set to \(\frac{1}{8}\).
 The learning rate is $6 \times 10^{-5}$ for MetaMathQA and $5 \times 10^{-5}$ for the rest, with time slots $T$ of $100$ for MetaMathQA and $150$ for the rest.

 Additionally, both GaLore and LoSiA incorporate the output layer into the fine-tuning process.
 Dimension reduction factor $p_0$ is set to \(\frac{1}{64}\) for Gemma 2B, \(\frac{1}{8}\) for LLaMA-2 7B, and \(1\) for LLaMA-2 13B in LoSiA.
 The PEFT modules are applied to all linear layers within the transformer.
-The training batch size is set to 4, the warm-up ratio is set to 0.1 and the model is trained by 3 epochs.
-For training stability, the backbone model are in precision of BF16 and low-rank modules are upcasted to FP32. \footnote{Trained with LLaMA-Factory \cite{zheng2024llamafactory}.
-Upcasting to FP32 only costs an additional 0.6GB of memory and trains faster than BF16 in practice.} All of the experiments are conducted on single NVIDIA A800 80GB GPU.
-Further details (including implementation details for common-sense reasoning tasks) can be found in Appendix \ref{sec:exp}. \looseness-1
+The training batch size is set to $4$, the warm-up ratio is set to $0.1$ and the model is trained by $3$ epochs.
+For training stability, the backbone models are in precision of BF16 and low-rank modules are upcasted to FP32. \footnote{Trained with LLaMA-Factory \cite{zheng2024llamafactory}.
+Upcasting to FP32 only costs an additional $0.6$GB of memory.} All of the experiments are conducted on single NVIDIA A800 80GB GPU.
+Further details of the experimental setting (including implementation details on common-sense reasoning tasks) can be found in Appendix \ref{sec:exp}. \looseness-1